 A link to that story is here:

 That discovery led to the writing of The Twelve.
 It is now complete and available on this site or on Amazon.com.

+I have thankfully found myself in the "happy ending" portion of my life.
+At long last.
 In your own way, I hope you are working on your own happy ending, too.
-Life is too short to settle for less than what you want.
+Life is too short to settle for less than what you want!
 If you've found yourself struggling for your little piece of happiness, just remember that yesterday is over, it's history, it can't be changed or altered.
 Learn from your yesterdays without dwelling on missteps or on what could have been.
 Use what you've learned from your history as you journey into your future.
 Keep your thoughts positive, and if you should stumble or face adversity, turn it into a positive.
 Develop gratitude for what you already have.
 There is always something to be thankful for.
 You will see that one positive decision leads to another and then another.
 Believe in yourself, be true to yourself, and appreciate yourself.
 Forgive yourself for past mistakes because you've learned from them.
 Mistakes are a lesson, not a life sentence.
 Surround yourself with positive people who appreciate you for you.
 Each new day is a chance for a fresh start, a new beginning.
 I found this to be apt: